coder-forge-admin/big-o-js/README.md

  - test with more than one argument
  - allow user defined generator's for argument incrementation.
+ - test in full isolation (threads may be best here).
  - remove noise from chart
  - and hopefully something like: http://bl.ocks.org/simenbrekken/6634070 with start/stop btn's